 One of the library’s missions is collecting and preserving printed, manuscript, photographic, cartographic and genealogical documentation of Leesburg, Loudoun County and the surrounding region.
 The library actively seeks and welcomes donations of original business records, diaries, correspondence and photographs documenting life, culture and history of Leesburg and Loudoun County.
-Library collections include over thirty-two thousand books and periodicals, maps, visual collections, newspapers, government records, and manuscripts.
+Library collections include over 32,000 books and periodicals, maps, visual collections, newspapers, government records, and manuscripts.
 The library offers lectures on history and genealogy, classes, and exhibits.
 Group tours and orientations are available on request and books about local history are available for purchase on-site.
 Please contact us to find out more about donating to the library, joining our mailing list, or scheduling a tour.

 Fishburn House, 102 Cornwall Street NW (Thomas